Mining in Devon and Cornwall (Overview)

 Ancient to Modern Age Silver Mining

-Marcus Tullius Cicero (106-43 BC) wrongly claimed that there wasn't an ounce of silver in Britain (Cicero to Atticus; in Robert Yelverton Tyrrell (1915): Cicero's Letters, No. CXLIV).
+The Roman statesman Marcus Tullius Cicero (106–43 BCE) infamously asserted that there was "not an ounce of silver in Britain" (Cicero to Atticus; in Tyrrell, 1915, Letter No. CXLIV).

 The British Geological Survey (2023) states that the majority of historic mining activities in Britain occurred during specific time periods.
 Lead-ore and silver mining featured prominently in Britain during the Roman occupation, and large-scale industrial mining for lead-ore continued well into the 19th century (BGS, 2023).